haidee09/DrivingApp-docs/doc/adminManual/tests.md

 ## [Services integration creating entities](#services-integration-creating-entities)

-The creation of the following entities allow you to verify that the services communicate correctly between them, it is necessary to create the following test entities in the order indicated:
+The creation of the following entities allow you to verify the services communicate correctly among them, it is necessary to create the following test entities in the order indicated:

 1.- Create a Device entity in the Orion ContextBroker using the following command: